SCIM (System for Cross-domain Identity Management) Integration

 With SCIM in Harvey, you can:

-- Automatically provision and deprovision users: Create, update, and deactivate user accounts directly from your Identity Provider.
-No more manual user management — changes in your IdP are automatically reflected in Harvey
+- Automatically provision and deprovision users: Create, update, and deactivate user accounts directly from your Identity Provider—eliminating manual user management

 Prerequisites: